remotion-dev/remotion/packages/docs/docs/spring.md

 This function was taken from [Reanimated 2](https://github.com/software-mansion/react-native-reanimated), which in itself was a huge inspiration for Remotion.

+## Spring Editor

+Go to [springs.remotion.dev](https://springs.remotion.dev/) to play around with the spring animation and see how the parameters affect the animation.

 ## See also

 - [Spring animation example](/docs/animating-properties#using-spring-animations)